-Foundations of Agriculture, Food and Natural Resources SCED Code: 18001 CTE Code: 8006 Grade Level: 9th Credit: 1
+SCED Code: 18001 CTE Code: 8006 Grade Level: 9th-11th Foundations of Credit: 1 Agriculture, Food and Natural Resources (Ag Sci I)

 This course is designed to develop competencies in each of the career pathways as they pertain to agricultural education, including the areas of Virginia's agriculture industry; the global scope of agriculture; scientific research concepts in plant, animal, and food science; principles of leadership and opportunities within student organizations; agribusiness and Supervised Agricultural Experience Program opportunities; agricultural skills and safety in power, structural and technical systems; and natural resource conservation.
-After taking this course, students will choose a career pathway and begin studies in either Natural Resource-Fisheries and Wildlife Management or the Horticulture-Landscape Industry.
+After taking this course, students will choose a career pathway and begin studies in either the Agricultural Structural/Power Systems track or the Horticulture-Landscape Industry track.

-Horticulture SCED Code: 18052 CTE Code: 8034 Grade Level: 11th Credit: 1 Sciences
+Horticulture Science SCED Code: 18052 CTE Code: 8034 Grade Level: 9th-12th Credit: 1